josbouten/bioplot/README.md

 Ms Windows
 ==========
-Follow the instructions found here: http://matplotlib.org/users/installing.html I've tried anaconda 2.01 (32 bit version) on W7.
+Follow the instructions found here: http://matplotlib.org/users/installing.html I've tried anaconda 2.01 (32 bit version) on W7 but I've heard that it works well with the 64 bit version on W8 as well..
 This will install python 2.7.7 and a load of python modules amongst which numpy, matplotlib, pyplot.
-You will be able to run bioplot.py and do much more pythony things ;-)
+You will be able to run bioplot.py and do much more pythony things ;-) If you get into trouble, talk to your local windows guru.
+Do not mail me!

 Copy plot.cfg_4_windows.txt to bioplot.cfg in the working directory (the directory where bioplot.py is stored) and run the main program ./bioplot.py -h to find out how to use it.